 - 2004-2009 Postdoctoral Fellow, Brandeis University

-Dr. Liu’s laboratory employs X-ray crystallography, mechanistic studies, biological assays, and computer simulations to study key protein components involved in bacterial pathogenesis and human diseases.
-Following the doctrine of “Structure Determines Function”, our research evolves around identifying key protein structures that are mechanistically relevant to the biochemical processes.
-Puzzling together these relevant structures like snapshots, key knowledge on the biological functions of those critical proteins can be deduced.
-We aim to apply that knowledge to discover novel antimicrobial methods and conduct structure-based drug design.
+Dr. Liu’s research group primarily employs X-ray crystallography in combination with mechanistic, biological and computational methods to study proteins involved in bacterial pathogenesis and human diseases.
+Following the doctrine of “Structure Determines Function”, our research evolves around determining key protein structures that are mechanistically informative on biochemical processes.
+Piecing together the obtained structures like snapshots, key knowledge on the biological functions of those critical proteins can be deduced.
+We aim to apply this knowledge to discover novel antimicrobial methods and conduct structure-based drug design.